-BioSensors, Smart labels, and the Internet of Things (IIoT) are behind the growing demand for precision printed electronics and RFID tags.
-Steinerfilm's sophisticated vacuum web coating technology is ideal for coating mile-long polymer webs with metals and polymer-like layers of the highest quality.
+BioSensors, Smart labels, and the Internet of Things (IIoT) are behind the growing demand for precision flexible hybrid electronics and RFID tags & antennas.
+Steinerfilm's sophisticated vacuum web coating technology is ideal for coating mile-long polymer webs with metals and polymer-like layers of the highest quality in precise repeating patterns.

-Nearly any kind of structure that is required for printed or large area electronics can be produced commercially by Steinerfilm's inline masking process.
+Nearly any kind of structure that is required for flexible or large area electronics can be produced commercially by Steinerfilm's inline masking process.

 Very fine structured layers can be deposited according to customized specifications with excellent edge definition providing superior performance.

 If you can dream it, Steinerfilm can make it.
 We enable your innovations.